Egypt women's national football team

-The Egypt women's national football team (منتخب مصر لكرة القدم للسيدات), nicknamed "the Cleopatras", represents Egypt in international women's football.
+The Egypt women's national football team (منتخب مصر لكرة القدم للسيدات), nicknamed "Female Pharaohs", represents Egypt in international women's football.
 It is managed by the Egyptian Football Association, the governing body of football in the country.

-Like most African nations, women's football in Egypt has lacked development, whereas the men's team is one of the continent's most traditional.
+Like most African nations, women's football in Egypt has lacked development and big fame, whereas the men's team is one of the continent's most established football powers, and is the most African decorated team.

 History

 The team had an agonizing start, losing 17–0 to Russia in a 1993 unofficial friendly.
 An unimpressed correspondent in the Egyptian Mail newspaper wrote of the players:

 Their bucksome blubbery bodies played havoc, with their running becoming turtle-paced.
 And the crowd shouted at them to go back home.

 After some development, the Cleopatras made their official debut in the 1998 African Championship after beating Uganda in the qualifying round.
-They lost all three group-stage matches, scoring two total goals.
+They lost all three group-stage matches, scoring a total of two goals.

 In 2012 they made their fourth appearance in the African Championship's qualifiers.
 They were knocked out by Ethiopia.

 Egypt qualified for the 2016 Women's Africa Cup of Nations after beating Ivory Coast which was considered an upset as Ivory Coast had competed in the 2015 Women's World Cup.
 At the tournament, Egypt lost 2–0 to Cameroon and 5–0 to South Africa but were able to snatch their first victory against Zimbabwe thanks to a goal by Salma Tarik.

 Egypt did not enter the qualification rounds to the 2019 World Cup nor the 2018 Women's Africa Cup of Nations.
 The team failed to qualify for the 2022 Women's Africa Cup of Nations.

 As of 21 August 2023, the team was ranked 88th in the world by FIFA.

 Team image

 Nicknames

-The Egypt women's national football team has been known or nicknamed as the "Cleopatras".
+The Egypt women's national football team has officially been known or nicknamed as the "Female Pharaohs" (Sayyedat El Faraana).